Data Centers in Telemark

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: The market provides direct access to Microsoft Azure, as of September 2025.
-This enables low-latency connections for hybrid cloud deployments.
-Connectivity to other providers like AWS and Google Cloud is available via network extensions from the main hub in Oslo.
+Direct Cloud On-Ramps: Over 1 private on-ramp is available, providing direct, low-latency access to 15 global cloud regions as of September 2025.
+The available cloud provider is Microsoft Azure.
+Access to other major clouds like AWS and Google Cloud is achieved via network extensions from hubs like Oslo.

 Power Analysis